2017 HSS Annual Meeting Toronto, Ontario 9-12 November 2017

 Poster information for Toronto: The deadline for poster submissions has passed.

 Posters will be set up on a 4′ x 6′ (120 cm x 180 cm) easel.
 The posters should be no larger than 3.5′ (tall) x 4′ (wide) [100 cm x 120 cm).
 Posters will be presented on Friday, 10 November from 12:00 pm to 9:00 pm with the authors present for discussion from 8:00 pm to 9:00 pm, during the evening reception.

 Meeting registration can be completed at this link.

-Early registration rates are valid through September 1, 2017 and are listed below.
+Registration rates are valid through October 31, 2017 and are listed below.

 Please note that meeting registrations do not cover the full the cost of the meeting, and the Society must cover the remaining expenses.
 The higher non-member registration rates reflect the additional expense supported by the HSS.
 Non-members are encouraged to join the Society and enjoy discounted meeting registration.
 Click here for more information.

 Volunteers: Graduate students may volunteer to work at the meeting, usually at the registration desk, in exchange for free registration at the meeting.
 If you are a graduate student interested in volunteering at the meeting, please email firstname.lastname@example.org.